Berkanktk/CyberSecurity/README.md

 * `<!--#exec cmd="cat /etc/passwd" -->`

 # Forensics
-Is simply 'the art of uncovering'

-Digital forensics is a branch of forensic science that focuses on identifying, acquiring, processing, analysing, and reporting on data stored electronically.
+Digital forensics is the art of uncovering and investigating electronically stored data.
+It involves identifying, acquiring, analyzing, and reporting digital evidence.

-Use case
+**Use Cases:**
-* Find hidden information in files or meta data
+- Uncover hidden data in files or metadata.
-* Recover lost or deleted data
+- Recover lost or deleted data.
-* Reconstruct corrupted files
+- Reconstruct corrupted files.
-* Recognize file structures and identify file formats
+- Identify file formats and structures.
-* Understand a course of events from network logs or memory dumps
+- Analyze network logs or memory dumps to trace events.
-* Hash cracking
+- Crack password hashes for further investigation.
 ## File Analysis
 ### Encodings
 * **Decimal:** 70 111 114 101 110 115 105 99 115 33